thachmpham/thachmpham.github.io/md/lab/alpine_2n.md

 :::::::::::::: {.columns}
 ::: {.column}

-- Create a docker container with qemu.
+- Create a docker container with QEMU.
-- Create 2 qemu VMs in the container.
+- Create 2 QEMU VMs in the container.
 - Connect container and VMs through a bridge.
 - Configure static IP.
 - Allow SSH from container to VMs.